Be Winter Ready!

 It’s important to carry your reliever medication with you at all times.
 If it’s a particularly cold day and cold air is one of your triggers, consider taking your medication 10-15 minutes before exposure to cold air.

-An Asthma Action Plan allows you and your healthcare provider to create a personalized program for managing your asthma.
+An Asthma Action Plan allows you and your health care provider to create a personalized program for managing your asthma.
 You can use it as a strategy to identify when your asthma may be flaring up and how to manage your asthma when it gets out of control.
 An Asthma Action Plan helps you stay on top of your asthma at home.
-If you don’t currently have an Asthma Action Plan you can download one here.
+Download an Asthma Action Plan here.

 Winter is cold and flu season, which can both act as asthma triggers and exacerbate symptoms.
-Be ready for the season by getting your recommended annual vaccinations against influenza and pnuemococcal disease.
-Also remember to wash your hands frequently, and follow all guidelines when it comes to managing your asthma during COVID-19.
+Be ready for the season by getting your recommended annual vaccination against influenza, pneumococcal disease vaccination, and your COVID-19 vaccines.
+Also remember to wash your hands frequently.
+Read more about the importance of getting the flu shot for people with asthma.

 You should have at least one annual asthma check in with your healthcare provider to discuss your asthma control, update your Asthma Action Plan, check your inhaler technique and make sure you’re on the right treatment plan.
 If you haven’t yet, consider contacting your healthcare provider to check in on your asthma management.

 For some Canadians with asthma having a real holiday tree in the house can be a serious asthma trigger.
-If a real tree bothers your asthma, avoid one altogether, instead consider using an artificial tree.
+If a real tree bothers your asthma, avoid one altogether and consider using an artificial tree.